Flissd1795/min-cars-needed/README.md

 ## Solution Overview

-- Calculate the total number of people to transport.
+- Calculate the total number of people to transport
-- Sort the cars by seat count in descending order.
+- Sort the cars by seat count in descending order
-- Add one car at a time until the total seat count is enough.
+- Add one car at a time until the total seat count is enough
-- Return the number of cars used.
+- Return the number of cars used
-- Includes input validation for types and values.
+- Includes input validation for types and values

 ## How to Run